-EXPLORATION PROTOCOL PRE-REVIEW COMMITTEE REVIEW DECISION

-CONSULTATION

-- Applicants shall attempt thorough engagement and/or consultation with community stakeholders or groups to help inform the objectives and directions of the project. - Researcher must request user account creation to access the Six Nations Ethics protocol
+EXPLORATION PROTOCOL PRE-REVIEW COMMITTEE REVIEW DECISION 0 Q C CONSULTATION WRITING SCREENING ANALYSIS CONCLUSION Applicants shall attempt thorough engagement and/or consultation with community stakeholders or groups to help inform the objectives and directions of the project.
+Researchers must request user account creation to access the Six Nations Applicants work through initial protocol submission.
+Provides evidence of outcomes from consultations in exploration phase.
+After submitting a completed protocol, a SNGR Analyst will review the submission for completeness.
+SNGR Analyst will circulate finished protocol to the SNGR Ethics Committee.
+After pre- review, the committee will receive the protocol and complete a thorough review.
+The committee will deliver a decision via letter to the applicant in email.
+The committee will deliver a decision via letter to the applicant in email.

-WRITING

-- Applicant works through initial protocol submission - Provides evidence of outcomes from consultations in exploration phase

-SCREENING

-- After submitting a completed protocol, a SNGR Analyst will review the submission for completeness - SNGR analyst will circulate finished protocol to the SNGR Ethics committee.

-ANALYSIS

-After pre-review, the committee will receive the protocol and complete a thorough review

-CONCLUSION

-The committee will deliver a decision via a letter to the applicant in email

-FOR ASSISTANCE OR SUPPORT CONTACT: zacharymiller@sixnations.ca
+FOR ASSISTANCE OR SUPPORT CONTACT: CRC@SIXNATIONS.CA